by chroma-core

 Q: What authentication is required for the HTTP client?

-(or the related env var) and optionally enable SSL via --ssl true
+A: Provide --custom-auth-credentials (or the related env var) and optionally enable SSL via --ssl true.

 Q: How do I control pagination when listing collections?